nslyubaykin/relax/README.md

   - [Multi-tasking with model-based RL](https://github.com/nslyubaykin/mbrl_multitasking)

 ## Usage With Custom Environments
-Some examples how to use ReLAx with user defined envirionments:
+Some examples of how to write custom user-defined environments and use them with ReLAx:

   - [Playing 2048 with RAINBOW]()